MyActionWay/branch-pruner-action/README.md

 					* e.&nbsp;g. `cron: '00 23 28 * *'` executes the [Branch-Pruner](https://github.com/myactionway/branch-pruner-action "Get it") every 28th day of a month at 23:00
 					* you can check your inputs [here](https://crontab.guru/ "Go there")
 			* hidden defaults (changeable with the other workflow files):
-				* target repository & branch: repository with this workflow file and master branch
+				* target repository & branch: repository with this workflow file and main branch
 				* user settings:
 					* user who commit: github-actions[bot]
 					* user e-mail address: 41898282+github-actions[bot]@users.noreply.github.com